CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/draft-blog-post.md

 ---
-layout     : post  #NEVER CHANGE THIS title      : "Draft Blog Post" categories : website How To tags       : blog author     : Adam  #Write your name here
+layout     : post  #NEVER CHANGE THIS title      : "Draft Blog Post"  #WHat do you want your blog post to be called categories : website How To tags       : blog author     : Adam  #Write your name here